martazarantonello/RDM_analysis/README.md

 This can be run with different specifications for the user's needs.
 Below are defined all its possible usages:

-1. To process All categories: python -m preprocessor.main --all-categories
+1. To process All categories: python -m preprocess.preprocessor --all-categories
-2. To process a single station: python -m preprocessor.main <STANOX_CODE>
+2. To process a single station: python -m preprocess.preprocessor <STANOX_CODE>
-3. To process Category A stations only : python -m preprocessor.main --category-A
+3. To process Category A stations only : python -m preprocess.preprocessor --category-A
-4. To process Category B stations only: python -m preprocessor.main --category-B
+4. To process Category B stations only: python -m preprocess.preprocessor --category-B
-5. To process Category C1 stations only: python -m preprocessor.main --category-C1
+5. To process Category C1 stations only: python -m preprocess.preprocessor --category-C1
-6. To process Category C2 stations only: python -m preprocessor.main --category-C2
+6. To process Category C2 stations only: python -m preprocess.preprocessor --category-C2

 This script saves processed schedule and delay data to parquet files for railway stations by DFT category in a `processed_data/` folder.